northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ### Terraform Documentation

 Generate the Terraform Registry-facing documentation.
+This will run `tfplugindocs` followed by Markdownlint to ensure that the generated (and non-templatable) Provider docs match our standards for Markdown.

 ```bash
 make docs-provider